Go Lay an Egg: A 10 Second DIY for All Seasons - Treats for Chickens

 - its not egg laying season period

 Bhuut, in an effort to change the mood around this joint I did pull out the previous nesting box bedding and up-cycled it by sprinkling and spreading it under the roosts to make all.the.things all that much better in the coop.
-I replenished the coveted nesting boxes with an alfalfa, straw and orchard grass mix, added a heavy spoonful of diatomaceous earth [in each box] and finished the whole process with a fragrant handful of nesting box blend [also ‘per box’].
+I replenished the coveted nesting boxes with an alfalfa, straw and orchard grass mix, added a heavy spoonful of Food Grade Diatomaceous Earth [in each box] and finished the whole process with a fragrant handful of certified organic Nesting Box Blend [also ‘per box’].
+Ahhh, the aroma~

 And then I got to thinking ....what if they just forgot they could lay eggs?
 What if they could be reminded what these fluffy, warm and fragrant nesting boxes are for?
 What if I could trick them [heck, even just ONE of them] to lay and an egg?